sambanova/ai-starter-kit/post_call_analysis/README.md

 > Be sure to have at least 3 RDUs available in your SambaStudio environment

 3- Set the analysis parameters.
-Here, you can define a list of classes for classification, specify entities for extraction, and provide the input path containing your facts and procedures knowledge bases.
+Here, you can define a list of classes for classification, specify entities for extraction.

+Also you should provide the input path containing your facts and procedures knowledge bases, or you can include a list of urls you want to scrape to include it as facts and procedures knowledge bases

-> With this default template only plain text files will be used for factual and procedures check.
+> With this default template only txt and pdf files or urls will be used for factual and procedures check.

 4- Click the Analyse transcription button an this will execute the analysis steps over the transcription, this step could take a copule of minutes, Then you will see the following output structure.